gunrock/gunrock/README.md

 Operating System Support and Requirements
 =========================================

-This release (0.3) has only been tested on Linux Mint 15 (64-bit) with CUDA 5.5, 6.0, and 6.5 installed.
+This release (0.3) has only been tested on Linux Mint 15 (64-bit) and Ubuntu 12.04 with CUDA 5.5, 6.0, 6.5, and 7.0 installed.
 We expect Gunrock to build and run correctly on other 64-bit and 32-bit Linux distributions, Mac OS, and Windows.

 Requirements
 ------------

 Gunrock has not been tested with any CUDA version < 5.5.

-Several graph primitives' CPU validation code uses Boost Graph Library v1.53.0.
+Several graph primitives' CPU validation code uses Boost Graph Library (> v1.53.0).

 CUDA
 ====